-Not so long ago, men were the dominant gender among veterinary professionals, but the trends change and in 2012 with 53% for the first time women veterinarians and nurses became more numerous than men in the USA and the overall practice demographics are still changing.
+Not so long ago, men were the dominant gender among veterinary professionals practicing veterinary medicine.
+But the trends change and in 2012 with 53% for the first time women veterinarians and nurses became more numerous than men in the USA and the overall practice demographics are still changing.

-The practice owners must face the news of pregnancy of staff with joy, even though this puts a burden on the practice work.
-However, this is only temporary and on the long run keeping valued associates is the most important thing.
+The practice owners must face the news of the pregnancy of staff with joy, even though this puts a burden on the practice work.
+However, this is only temporary, and in the long run keeping, valued associates are the most important thing.

 Project dedicated to support and help to improve Veterinary Medicine.
 Sharing information and raising discussions in the veterinary community.